+- 6.1.
 Our Mission Statement commits us to the education of the whole child (spiritual, physical, intellectual, moral, social, cultural, emotional) and we believe that RSE is an integral part of this education.
-Furthermore, our school aims state that we will endeavour to raise pupils' self-esteem, help them to grow in knowledge and understanding, recognise the value of all persons and develop caring and sensitive attitudes.
-It is in this context that we commit ourselves:
+Furthermore, we will endeavour to raise pupils' selfesteem, help them to grow in knowledge and understanding, recognise the value of all persons and develop caring and sensitive attitudes.
+It is in this context that we commit ourselves: - 6.2.
 In partnership with parents, to provide children and young people with a "positive and prudent sexual education" which is compatible with their physical, cognitive, psychological, and spiritual maturity, and rooted in a Catholic vision of education and the human person.